Kitchen island ideas – 27 ways to make an island the most used area of your cooking space

 A kitchen island is the perfect place to welcome a brave colour choice in a kitchen colour scheme.
 While the colour is permanent it is not as daring as choosing a whole kitchen with coloured cabinets.
 You could always repaint the island at some point down the line, should you have a change of heart with the bold hue.

-18. Incorporate extra storage at one end
+17. Incorporate extra storage on one side

 Maximise every inch of a kitchen island with well thought-out storage ideas.
 Instead of standard end panels, put this wasted space to better use by incorporating a set of slimline shelves.
 At less than 10cm deep, a narrow gap like this works perfectly as a spice rack or a spot for stashing condiments and oils.